alakeldev/to-do-ci-walkthrough-project/README.md

   It makes change easier later on
   Helps when it's time for maintenance

+dealing with a dry rule.
+So a good programmer is a lazy programmer, that thinks things through they'll build it once and reuse it again.
+So let's look at an example, you might be involved in building a large software project.
+You will initially be overwhelmed by the overall complexity, because we humans are not good at managing complexity.
+What we are good at is finding creative solutions for problems that are small chunkable manageable units.
+And a basic strategy for reducing complexity, to these manageable units is to divide a system into parts that are more easily tackled.
+You might first want to divide your system into components, where each component represents a subsystem that contains everything needed to accomplish some specific functionality.
+For example, if you're building a web application that includes membership, a blog, maybe a forum, some kind of payment system and administration area, you might chunk each of these features into components.
+The membership component, could be divided into say smaller sub components like role management authorisation and authentication.
+When we divide systems into components and subcomponents we eventually arrive at a level where the complexity is reduced to a single responsibility.
+These responsibilities can sometimes be implemented as single functions.
+At this level, the problems become easier to solve and the result can be a clean well thought-out solution that can be understood and reused again in later projects.
+That solution represents the responsibility.
+It can communicate with other islands of responsibility, that it can turn communicate with other islands themselves, to compose an overall solution to the more abstract high-level problem that the project is trying to solve in the first place.
+The DRY principle insists that each Island of responsibility is unique in what it does.
+What emerges when DRY is implemented what is what call is what's called a separation of concerns.
+The separation of concerns can also apply at higher levels too.
+In object-oriented programming, classes define properties and behaviors of objects and each class should be responsible for one and only one thing.
+That thing might be to display a video, pay a bill, monitor a heartbeat, open a door, or even turn off a light.
+No other classes in a system should have a duplicate responsibility.
+Why?
+Well because it gets messy and confusing.
+Which class do I work with to turn off the light?
+If I modify the behavior in one class do I need to modify this similar class too?
+We can further scale up the notion of separation of concerns and DRY to an even higher level.
+We can separate the user interface component of a system from the parts that access a database.
+We can then separate out the part the part of the subsystem that communicates between the UI and the database.
+This separation takes the form a well-known pattern, that pattern is called Model View controller or the MVC pattern, and that's what we look at next.

 when DRY is implemented what's called Separation of concerns => the separation of concerns can also apply at heigher levels too.
 In OOP classes define properties , and behaviours of objects and each class should be responsible for one and only one thing, such as : display a video , pay a bill, monitor a heartbeat....... no wether classes on the system should have a duplicate responsibility ...why? because it gets messy and confusing